iljester/jbbed/README.md

 ```
 ### Params

-For params, please see wiki.
+For params, please see class Jbbed and/or wiki.

 ### Versions: